 Fight against terrorism

-Belgium is actively involved in the international cooperation on the fight against terrorism, at both European level and global level.
-The FPS Foreign Affairs coordinates this international cooperation, ensures that Belgium abides by its international obligations and monitors, if requested, the reporting of the competent authorities to the international organisations.
+Belgium is actively involved in the international cooperation on the fight against terrorism, at European and international levels.
+Within the FPS Foreign Affairs, the Directorate-General for Multilateral Affairs and Globalisation: